 I can’t imagine what it must have been like to return to a college environment in his 70s, but Bobby Bell completed the three college courses he needed to earn his bachelor’s degree with gusto.
 For one of his social science classes, Bell interviewed a Kansas City-based immigration lawyer representing undocumented residents.
 Although he’d been a US citizen his whole life, Bell saw many parallels between his life and theirs, both pining for an opportunity to work hard, be treated like everyone else, and contribute to the American dream.

 If Only I’d Known This About Bobby Bell

 I wish I’d known all of this about Bobby Bell before our chance encounter at Costco that busy Saturday.
 Although, knowingly standing next to such an inspirational legend might have caused me to be tongue-tied or act all crazy fan girl.
 Part of what made our encounter special was that I had no idea who he was, and he seemed to enjoy that anonymity with me.

 I’ll probably never run into Bobby Bell again, but if I get the chance, I’d want to give him a big hug and tell him how much I admire all that he’s accomplished, especially off of the football field.
 I’d want him to know that I am in awe of the brave, dignified way he dealt with absolutely unacceptable treatment the majority of his life simply because his skin is darker than mine.
-And I’d want him to know that he inspired me to expand this article to detail 20+ destinations to learn about black history.
-No American should ever forget the role that black Americans played in shaping the country we love.
+And I’d want him to know that he inspired me to continue to visit sites that add to the largely White European male version of American history taught in school, because every American should understand and appreciate the role that Black Americans played in shaping the country we love.